Last reviewed · 8 May 2026 · Independent UK SRS Reference

 Proposed mandatory UK SRS S2 from 1 Jan 2027

-For Commercial (UKLR 6), Non-equity (UKLR 16), and Transition (UKLR 22) listed companies, FCA CP26/5 proposes mandatory UK SRS S2 climate disclosures and comply-or-explain UK SRS S1 disclosures from accounting periods beginning on or after 1 January 2027.
-Subject to FCA Policy Statement (autumn 2026).
-Scope 3 one-year deferral; S1 two-year optional deferral.
+For Commercial (UKLR 6), Non-equity (UKLR 16), and Transition (UKLR 22) listed companies, FCA CP26/5 proposes UK SRS S2 climate disclosures — excluding Scope 3 — and comply-or-explain UK SRS S1 disclosures from accounting periods beginning on or after 1 January 2027.
+515 listed companies are in full scope, of around 600 affected.
+Subject to the FCA Policy Statement (autumn 2026, not yet published).
+A company may elect transitional relief for Scope 3 and for S1.
+The FCA has not confirmed the relief periods, and the Standards themselves set none; when relief ends the topic falls to comply-or-explain, which is drafted without a sunset.

 For Secondary listing (UKLR 14) and Depositary Receipts (UKLR 15), the FCA proposes a flexible approach.
 Companies would not apply UK SRS in full but would disclose the climate and sustainability reporting requirements applicable in their primary listing location, plus any voluntary standards adopted.